 Skip to main content

-• Federal loan programs for undergraduates or graduate students may provide you with better terms and conditions.
+• Federal Direct loan programs for undergraduates or graduate/professional students may provide you with better terms and conditions, and can be accessed by completing a FAFSA.

-Be sure to complete the required Private Education Loan Applicant Self-Certification and submit it to the lender (read the directions that are included on the form PDF).
+To receive private education loan funds, the borrower must submit the Private Education Loan Applicant Self-Certification form to the lender (read the directions included on the form PDF).
 This form is completed as part of the lender's application process.
-There is no need to complete multiple forms.
+Do not submit the form to UC San Diego.

-Once your funds are received, they will be credited to your UC San Diego student account provided you have met all the lender requirements, such as enrolled number of units.
+Once your funds are received, they will be credited to your UC San Diego student account, provided you have met all the lender requirements, such as the number of units in which you are enrolled.
 Additionally, in order to receive your funds, you must not have any university payment holds.

-Be aware that all Private Education Loan Lenders are required by law to give borrowers a minimum 3-day "Right to Cancel" period before they can disburse money to the school.
-This "Right to Cancel" period will begin after the lender receives the private loan certification from the school and all other required documents have been submitted to the lender by the borrower.
+Be aware that all private education loan lenders are required by law to provide borrowers with a minimum 3-day "Right to Cancel" period before disbursing funds to the school.
+This "Right to Cancel" period will begin after the lender receives the private loan certification from the school and the borrower has submitted all other required documents to the lender.
 Please contact your lender directly to find out the exact date your funds will be released to the school.

 Note: These are the anticipated dates your money will post to your UC San Diego Student Accounts providing all requirements are met.
-Your actual disbursement date will depend on you completing all of the requirements for the lender and that lender's Right to Cancel.
-Student Financial Solutions (SFS) will begin sending refunds of excess money to you or your bank at the beginning of each quarter or in the case of summer, the beginning of each Summer Session period.
-Learn more: Financial Aid: How Do I Get My Money?
+Your actual disbursement date will depend on your completing all the requirements for the lender and that lender's Right to Cancel.
+Student Financial Solutions (SFS) will begin sending refunds of excess money to you or your bank at the beginning of each quarter or, in the case of summer, the beginning of each Summer Session period.
+To learn more, visit Financial Aid: How Do I Get My Money?

 Summer Loan Period and Disbursement Dates